Vale Tudo: Early 20th century–1980s

+In 1914, Mitsuyo Maeda, also known as Conde Koma, a Japanese judoka trained at the Kodokan, arrived in Brazil with a group of Japanese martial artists.
+Before coming to Brazil, Maeda had already gained international experience through challenge matches and contests against practitioners of different fighting styles, including professional wrestling, particularly catch-as-catch-can wrestling (at the time, professional wrestling generally referred to competitive grappling prizefighting rather than the scripted entertainment form associated with the term today).
+Like Miyako, Maeda and his companions incorporated demonstrations and challenge matches into their public performances.
+In Rio de Janeiro, the group performed at theaters and other entertainment venues, where they demonstrated techniques, fought among themselves, and occasionally challenged members of the audience.
+Maeda later settled in Belém, Pará, where he taught what was then commonly called jiu-jitsu to Carlos Gracie and other students.

-However, this circus term did not enter popular use until 1959–1960, when it was used to describe the style-versus-style bouts featured in a Rio television show called Heróis do Ringue ("Heroes of the Ring").
+However, the term "Vale Tudo" did not enter popular use until 1959–1960, when it was used to describe the style-versus-style bouts featured in a Rio television show called Heróis do Ringue ("Heroes of the Ring").
 The matchmakers and hosts of the show included members of the Gracie family, including Carlson Gracie and Carley Gracie.
 The participants were all legitimate practitioners of their styles.
 The Gracie family, which had origins in the circus business, devised the "Gracie Challenge", where they would invite or be challenged by opponents from other martial arts to a Vale Tudo match to prove the effectiveness of their Gracie Jiu-Jitsu.
-The Gracies would hold their challenges behind closed doors at their gyms, but in some cases they realised public events too.
+The Gracies would hold their challenges behind closed doors at their gyms, but in some cases they also held public events.

 Euclydes Hatem, known as Mestre Tatu, was the creator of Luta Livre, a Brazilian submission wrestling, variant of catch wrestling.
 In 1942, he defeated George Gracie in a historic match.
 Years later, in 1968, one of his students, Euclides Pereira, also defeated Carlson Gracie.

 One night during the show, João Alberto Barreto (later a referee for UFC 1) was competing against a man trained in Luta Livre.
 Barreto caught his opponent in an armbar and the man refused to submit.
 Barreto broke the man's arm.
 Consequently, the show was canceled and soon replaced by a professional wrestling show called Telecatch.

 From 1960 onwards, Vale Tudo remained mostly an underground subculture, with most fights taking place in martial arts dojos or small gymnasiums.
 The Vale Tudo subculture was based in Rio de Janeiro, but many fights took place in the northern region, the southern region and the Bahia state, where Capoeira is prevalent.
 The scene in Rio de Janeiro focused mainly on the intense rivalry between Brazilian Jiu-Jitsu and Luta Livre.
 Fights in the other regions featured more diverse martial arts competing in the events.